budokans/certifications/README.md

 - Performing authentication.
 - Managing and checking roles and permissions.

 _Note: Fully deployed by myself and heavily extended with features, optimised for performance and debugged for usability and deployment.
-All commits after April 9 are mine_.
+All commits after April 9 were not part of the course_.

 [Visit Course Page](https://advancedreact.com/ "Advanced React and GraphQL (Wes Bos)")